heavyblotto/memorativa/docs/ii-application-design.md

 3. Deep pattern recognition across traditions
 4. Enhanced meaning-making capabilities
 5. Natural integration with the glass bead game mechanics

-The player can unlock these symbolic lenses as they progress through the levels, adding new layers of meaning and connection to their memory house system.

 ## Prompts